18 Home Hacks That Actually Help You Save Money Every Month

 Install Low-Flow Showerheads and Faucets

 Low-flow doesn’t mean low pressure, it means smart design.
 These fixtures cut water use without turning your shower into a trickle.
-They cost between $10 and $50 and can save $50 to $200 each year, depending on how many people live in the house.
+They cost between $10 and $50 and can save $50 to $200 each year, depending on household size.

-On top of saving water, they also cut down on the energy used to heat that water.
-That’s a win on two fronts.
-Some states also offer rebates for water-saving fixtures, so check before you buy.
-It’s an upgrade you’ll notice with every shower, and every bill.
+On top of saving water, they also cut down the energy used to heat that water.
+That’s a double win.
+Some states even offer rebates for water-saving fixtures, so check before you buy.

 Use Power Strips for Electronics

 At $10 to $30, they’re cheap insurance against wasted electricity.
-Homes with lots of electronics can save up to $100 a year with this setup.
-It’s especially handy in home offices and entertainment areas where plugs are packed tight.
-Flip one switch and cut the drain.
+Homes with lots of devices can save up to $100 a year with this setup.

 Wash Clothes in Cold Water